gabrielrg14/landscape-photos/README.md

 # World Wonders

-> A simple project to practice Git using terminal commands and VS Code.
+> A simple website project that uses a template redesigned by me to practice Git commands, Git Wokflows (including Git Flow), some resources from the VS Code IDE and GitHub itself.

 Big Picture by HTML5 UP